malomalo/bob_ross/README.md

       - `sw` for South West
       - `w` for West
       - `nw` for North West

+    p is the color to use on the edges with `#`, defaults to '#00000000'

   - `T` Choose a format that supports transparency